-Central Minnesota Ag Weather Network & North Dakota Ag Weather Network (NDAWN)
+Minnesota Ag Weather Network (MAWN) & North Dakota Ag Weather Network (NDAWN)

-Through a collaboration with NDAWN all 14 Central Minnesota ag weather network stations are now included in the NDAWN network.
+Through a collaboration with NDAWN all 14 Minnesota ag weather network stations are now included in the NDAWN network.
 This brings the total number of Minnesota weather stations in the NDAWN network up to 38, covering both Central and northwestern Minnesota.
 In addition to current weather data access, all Minnesota weather stations are integrated into the NDAWN crop modeling, mapping, and air temperature inversion applications bringing even more tools to Minnesota producers.
 The daily crop water use data provided by these stations is critical for growers to efficiently schedule their irrigation water applications.

 Online Irrigation Management Assistant